sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

      Returns the name of the atom, as a String

+  .. method:: GetQualifiedAtomName()

+     Returns the qualified name of the atom (the chain name, followed by a unique residue identifier and the atom name.
+For example:  “A.GLY2.CA”)

 .. class:: ResidueRDMap

   Dictionary-like object containing the a list of distances that originate from the a single residue residue, to check during a run of the Local Distance Difference Test algorithm

 .. class:: GlobalRDMap

   Dictionary-like object containing all the :class:`~ost.mol.alg.ResidueRDMap` objects related to residues of a single structure

 .. function: PrintResidueRDMap(residue_distance_list)

   Prints to standard output all the distances contained in a :class:`~ost.mol.ResidueRDMap` object

 .. function: PrintGlobalRDMap(global_distance_list)